 - Support from the General US-based Fast Forward fund (MS society), from the New Zealand government and private equity investment up to IND

-- Late in 2017 NRP2945 will be trialled for refractory epilepsy in children diagnosed with Lennox-Gastaut Syndrome (LGS)
+- In 2018, once the IND is approved NRP2945 will be trialled for refractory epilepsy in children diagnosed with Lennox-Gastaut Syndrome (LGS) - Phase II clincial study

 - Potential for Orphan drug designation and breakthrough status for NRPs